LIKO-12/LIKO-12/README.md

 ![BIOS_POST](https://github.com/RamiLego4Game/LIKO-12/raw/master/Extra/Readme-Screenshots/BIOS_POST.png)

-You can also access the setup screen by pressing delete on desktop, or back on android, but currently it displays a "Comming Soon" message.
+You can also access the setup screen by pressing delete on desktop, or back on Android.

 ### DiskOS Installer: